Posted on Friday, 18th June 2010 by Grace Massa Langlois

 - On a lightly floured work surface, place the puff pastry sheets on top of each other and tightly roll into a log.
 Cut pastry roll into 1 cm (1/2 inch) wide slices.
 Using a rolling pin, roll out each piece of pastry, cut side up, into a 10 cm (4 inch) round.
 Flour lightly as you go to prevent the pastry from sticking.
 Using two 12-hole muffin tins, line 16 of the holes with the pastry rounds, carefully tucking in the edges and pressing firmly (greasing the tins isn’t necessary as the pastry has enough butter in it for the pastry cases to slip out easily).

 - Evenly dividing the custard mixture, spoon the mixture into the pastry cases.

 - Place in the oven, bake for 20 minutes or until the pastry edges are golden.
 Remove from oven, place on a wire rack to cool for 10 minutes before removing tartlettes.
 Lightly dust with confectioners’ sugar and serve.

-Tags: after school treat, afternoon tea, baked pudding, chocolate, chocolate dessert, dessert, desserts, food, food photography, food photos, individual dessert, individual desserts, mini dessert, mini tarts, pastry tart shells, puff pastry, puff pastry recipes, quick desserts, tartlettes, tarts
+Tags: after school treat, afternoon tea, baked pudding, chocolate, chocolate dessert, chocolate desserts, chocolate recipes, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, individual dessert, individual desserts, mini dessert, mini tarts, pastry tart shells, puff pastry, puff pastry recipes, puff pastry tarts, quick desserts, tartlettes, tarts